-Living in three extended-stay locations of Berlin (Germany), Birmingham (England) and Rostrevor (Northern Ireland) you will experience learning like you've never known exploring issues of conflict and peacemaking through three courses: Studies in World Literature (4 units, Cheri Larsen Hoeckley), Philosophical Reflections on Conflict and Peacemaking in Modern Europe (4 units, Chris Hoeckley), and Encountering the Cultures of England, Ireland and Germany (2 units, team taught).
-Students will deepen their encounters with the places and cultures we visit with a course in German language (4 units) and a PE course in urban and rural fitness walking (1 unit).
+Living in three extended-stay locations of Berlin (Germany), Birmingham (England) and Rostrevor (Northern Ireland) you will experience learning like you've never known exploring issues of conflict and peacemaking through three courses: Studies in World Literature, Philosophical Reflections on Conflict and Peacemaking in Modern Europe, and Encountering the Cultures of England, Ireland and Germany.
+Students will deepen their encounters with the places and cultures we visit with a course in German language and a PE course in urban and rural fitness walking.
 All participants are required to take these five courses.
 Together these courses will fulfill six General Education requirements: Thinking Globally; Reading Imaginative Literature; Philosophical Reflections on Reality, Knowledge and Value; Foreign Language; Communicating Cross-Culturally; Physical Education (one semester).